 Metropolitan Market Cinnamon Bread

-For your best French toast, choose a bread that already has warm spices or dried fruit baked into it.
-It will make the final product that much more flavorful, without adding any additional steps.
-This cinnamon bread already has sweetness swirled into it, and it’s strong enough to handle the eggy mixture French toast requires.
-Plus, the drizzled frosting on top melts deliciously into the pan while it’s cooking.
+For the best French toast, choose a bread that already has warm spices or dried fruit baked into it.
+It will make the final product that much more flavorful, without adding additional ingredients.
+Our cinnamon bread is filled with sweet spicy swirls, and it’s strong enough to handle the eggy mixture French toast requires.
+Plus, the drizzled frosting on top melts deliciously into the pan while it’s cooking!

 Crostini

-Cheese and charcuterie lovers, this one’s for you: crostini!
-Part bread and part cracker, these crunchy crisps are simply slices of bread, usually from a baguette, that have been drizzled with oil or butter and topped with salt or herbs and then baked or toasted.
+Cheese and charcuterie lovers, this one’s for you!
+Crostini are part bread and part cracker.
+The crunchy crisps are simply slices of bread, usually from a baguette, that have been drizzled with oil or butter and topped with salt before being toasted to golden perfection.
+Sometimes they are additionally flavored with garlic, herbs, or grated cheese.
+Their sturdy structure and petite size make them great vessels for piling upon yummy tapenades, diced tomatoes, or roasted veggies—in addition to all kinds of meats and cheeses.